Enabling Social Applications via Decentralized Social Data Management: Resilience to Malicious Attacks

 We extended our preliminary work~\cite{blackburn11vulnerability} with two sets of experiments to assess the influence of peers in inference execution on real social graphs.
-During the experiments, an $n$-hop neighborhood request was performed for each $ego$ (user) in the social graph.
+During the experiments, an $n$-hop neighborhood request was performed for all $ego$s (users) in the social graph.
 This request was submitted to $ego$'$s$ peer, i.e. peer $P_0$, which could fulfill requests regarding information \emph{only} about users mapped to $P_0$.
 For users in subsequent social hops from $ego$ that $P_0$ did not have social data, $P_0$ found the peers storing the particular users' data and submitted secondary requests to be fulfilled by those peers.
 Each time a peer served a secondary request, we increased the peer's \emph{influence}.
+Similarly with Section~\ref{sec:sim-exp-setup}, we validated our simulator for the influence measurements and report only statistically significant results.